-- 15.1.
-A Councillor may draw the attention of the chairperson to an alleged breach of this code by raising a point of order.
-A point of order does not require a seconder. - 15.2.
-A point of order cannot be made with respect to adherence to the principles contained in clause 1.6. - 15.3.
-A point of order must be taken immediately it is raised.
-The chairperson must suspend the business before the meeting and permit the Councillor raising the point of order to state the provision of this code they believe has been breached.
-The chairperson must then rule on the point of order either by upholding it or by overruling it.
+- 15.1 A Councillor may draw the attention of the Chairperson to an alleged breach of this Code by raising a point of order.
+A point of order does not require a seconder. - 15.2 A point of order cannot be made with respect to adherence to the principles outlined in Clause 2 of this Code. - 15.3 A point of order must be taken immediately it is raised.
+The Chairperson must suspend the business before the meeting and permit the Councillor raising the point of order to state the provision of this Code they believe has been breached.
+The Chairperson must then rule on the point of order either by upholding it or by overruling it.